SamBailey6194/pointless_impressions/README.md

       4. Create an app password for "Mail" on "Other (Custom name)" and name it "Django App"
       5. Note down the generated app password for SMTP use
       6. Use the following SMTP settings in your production environment:
-       - Host: smtp.gmail.com
+       - Host:
-       - Port: 587
+       - Port:
        - Username: your full Gmail address
        - Password: the generated app password
-       - Use TLS: True
+       - Use TLS:

 7. **Set up AWS S3 Bucket and IAM for Staging**